learning2hash/learning2hash.github.io/_publications/taileb2013content.markdown

 bibkey: taileb2013content
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1302.7039'}
-tags: ['Cross-Modal', 'Deep', 'Retrieval Models', 'Supervised', 'Applications']
+tags: ['Hashing for Real-World Applications', 'Indexing', 'Applications']
 ---
 Content-based image retrieval (CBIR) has been one of the most important research areas in computer vision.
 It is a widely used method for searching